We have organized the 48th Prague Go Tournament, Korean Ambassador Cup, which took place on 20–21 April 2018 in Hotel Duo, Prague.

 All players and visitors also appreciated an excellent tea spot arranged by professional tee experts and providing cups of high quality tea free of charge.
 The event was organized by the Pagoda society that supports go events in and around Prague and by the Czech Go Association.
-The organizers would like to thank all the supporters and sponsors that include the companies Sungwoo Hitech, WUBE Software Ltd., China Tours, and Mr. Vladimír Daněk, a long time organizer and director of the tournament.
+The organizers would like to thank all the supporters and sponsors that include the companies Sungwoo Hitech, WUBE Software Ltd., China Tours, Palírna u zeleného stromu and to Mr. and Mrs. Daněk.
 Special thanks go to the Korean Embassy for its already traditional support of the event.

 On behalf of the organizers, Aleš Cieplý